1 Professional Customer

 2 Market leader since 2004: Source: ASSOSIM - "Annual periodic reports from 2004 to date on the trading data of Assosim associates on markets managed by Borsa Italiana SpA, markets managed by Euro TLX SIM SpA" - Third-party operating data.

-Daily Options: derivative financial instruments – with underlying CFDs on indices, commodity futures or on a currency exchange, issued by the Bank – tradeable directly with FinecoBank.
-A Daily Option gives the buyer the right – but not the obligation – to buy (call) or sell (put) a certain amount of the underlying instrument at a set price ("strike") at the end of the day in which it was bought.
+Daily Options: derivative financial instruments – with underlying CFDs on indices, commodity futures or currency exchange issued by the Bank – tradeable directly with FinecoBank.
+A Daily Option call or put assigns the buyer the right but not the obligation to buy (call) or sell (put) a certain amount of the underlying at a fixed price ("strike") at the end of the day on which it was bought.
 In order to acquire this right, the buyer pays a sum ("premium").
-If the Customer does not conclude the sale on the same day of purchase, for each Daily Option "in the money" held at the end of the day the right will be automatically exercised.
-If at the end of the day the Option is "Out of the money" or "At the money", the position will be closed automatically.
-The purchase price of the Option is determined by the Bank taking into consideration the price of the underlying CFD, the strike price, the maturity and the daily volatility of the underlying asset, applying a Spread case by case set by the Bank and different for each underlying asset.
-Daily Options are complex instruments and involve a high degree of risk due to the leverage effect.
-Customer losses cannot exceed the premiums paid.
-Before trading in Daily Options, please carefully read the key information documents (KIDs) available on the website https://finecobank.com/uk/online/
+If the Customer does not conclude the sale on his or her own initiative on the same day of purchase, for each Daily Option "In the money" held at the end of the day the right will be automatically executed.
+If at the end of the day the option is "Out of the money" or "At the money" the position will be closed automatically.